ZachPenn/CellCounting/README.md

 # CellCounting
-This repository contains iPython scripts for counting cells in up to two channels, as well as cell overlap across channels.
+This repository contains iPython scripts for counting cells in up to two channels, as well as cell overlap across channels, in .tif images.
 User-drawn regions of interest can also be specified.

 ## Included Files
 * **CellCounter.ipynb** is used to batch process a set of images.
 Results of individual images can also be viewed.